-Figure 1. %V and delta C of English, Dutch, Polish, Spanish, Italian, French, Catalan and Japanese classified by Ramus et al. (1999) and Anyi, Ega and Ibibio.
+Figure 1. % V and delta C of English, Dutch, Polish, Spanish, Italian, French, Catalan and Japanese classified by Ramus et al. (1999) and Anyi, Ega and Ibibio.

 Table 2 presents the relative frequency of different syllable types in Anyi, Ega and Ibibio.
 Differences in both the occurrence of syllable types and their relative frequency appear.
 In the Anyi speech, only six different syllable types; CV, V, CCV where the second C is either a liquid or an approximant, syllabic N, CVV and CCCV with a liquid and an approximant as the second and the third consonant) occur with CV being the most frequent (61.5%) and V being the second most frequent (21.9%).
-In Ega, we observed nine different syllable types; CV, V, CCV with a liquid and an approximation of the second consonant, CVV, CCCV with a liquid and an approximation of the second consonant, CVV, CCCV with a liquid and an approximation of the second consonant, CVV, CCCV with a liquid and an approximation of the second consonant, CVV, CCCV with a liquid and an approximation of the second consonant, CVV, CCCV with a liquid and an approximation of the second consonant, CVV, CCCV with a liquid and an approximation of the second consonant, CVV, CCCV with a liquid and an approximation of the second consonant, CVV, CCCV with a liquid and an approximation of the second consonant, CVV, CCCV with a liquid and an approximation of the second consonant, CVV, CCCV with a liquid and an approximation of the second consonant of the second consonant approximation of the second consonant approximation of the second consonant.

-approximant as the second and the third consonant, VN, CVN, and CCVN.
+In Ega, we observed nine different syllable types; CV, V, CCV with /r/ or /j/ as the second consonant, CVV, CCCV with a liquid and an approximant as the second and the third consonant, VN, CVN, and CCVN.
 The most frequent syllable type is CV (70.1%), the second most frequent type is CVV (14.9%) and the third most frequent V (9.9%).
 In Ibibio, seven different syllable types were produced; CV, V, CCV with /n/ and /r/ as second consonant, N, CVV, CVC with either a nasal or a stop in the coda position and CVVN.
 The most frequent syllable type is CV (47%), the second most frequent is CVV (22.9%) and the third most frequent is CVN (14.7%).